wasabia/acts_as_tree/README.md

    access to the repository and are welcome as full contributors to ActsAsTree.
 All we ask is that all changes go through CI and a Pull Request before merging.

+## Releasing new versions

+1. We follow Semver.
+So if you're shipping interface breaking changes then bump the major version.
+We don't care if we ship version 1101.1.1, as long as people know that 1101.1.1 has breaking differences from 1100.0.
+If you're adding new features, but not changing existing functionality bump the minor version, if you're shipping a bugfix, just bump the patch.
+2. Following the above rules, change the version found in lib/acts_as_tree/version.rb.
+3. Make sure the Change log in the README includes a brief summary of the versions changes, with credit to the contributors.
+4. Commit these changes in one "release-prep" commit (on the master branch).
+5. Push that commit up to the repo.
+6. Run `rake release`
+   This will create and push a tag to Github, then generate a gem and push it to Rubygems.
+7. Profit.

 ## License (MIT)

 Copyright (c) 2007 David Heinemeier Hansson